Jump to:

 NF2 patients with recurrent or multiple new tumors have complicated medical courses, requiring multiple surgeries for decompression and resection, radiation and/or chemotherapy, and may benefit from multiple inpatient rehabilitation stays to address their progressive functional deficits.

-The physiatrist has a prominent role in coordination of care with other physicians, providing access to appropriate skilled therapies and screening tests, monitoring for and treating sequelae including hearing/vestibular impairment, pain, bowel and bladder impairments, and procuring needed adaptive equipment.
+The physiatrist has a prominent role in coordinating care with other physicians, providing access to appropriately skilled therapies and screening tests, monitoring for and treating sequelae including hearing/vestibular impairment, pain, bowel, and bladder impairments, and procuring necessary adaptive equipment.

-Targeted therapy agents have been on the horizon for NF2; however, chemotherapy with a vascular endothelial growth factor inhibitor, bevacizumab, has shown response in hearing improvement and tumor reduction.2,5 Stereotactic radiosurgery, radiation therapy, or microsurgery are treatment options for vestibular schwannoma.
+Targeted therapy agents have been on the horizon for NF2 – ongoing preclinical studies and clinical trials for targeted therapies include pharmaceuticals aimed at intervening with cell surface receptors (e.g. epidermal growth factor receptors, platelet-derived growth factors), angiogenesis, and intracellular signaling pathways (e.g. RAF/MEK/ERK, ALK/MET, ALK, mTOR, P21-associated kinases, PI3K/AKT, Heat shock protein 90, COX, NF-kB).10 In particular, treatment with a vascular endothelial growth factor inhibitor, bevacizumab, has been shown to maintain stable hearing, as well as facilitate tumor reduction and hearing improvement, although use may be limited by potential adverse events.4,11 Stereotactic radiosurgery, radiation therapy, or microsurgery are also treatment options for vestibular schwannoma.
 Microsurgery for smaller vestibular schwannomas can preserve hearing compared to radiosurgery, but with higher risk of recurrence.
 Advances in cochlear and auditory brainstem implantation have provided new treatment options for hearing loss.

 Genetic testing in patients with NF2 continues to advance and reveal new implications for tumorigenesis and prognosis.
 In the future, this data may be used to individualize surgical and medical treatments, and better plan for future health care and equipment needs.